app-obs/go/doc/API.md

 - `WithApmURL(url string) Option`: Sets the APM collector URL.
 - `WithSampleRate(rate float64) Option`: Sets the trace sampling rate. `1.0` traces every request, `0.1` traces 10%.
 Default is `1.0`.
 This is the most effective way to control tracing overhead in production.

+**Note on Build Tags:** For production builds, it is highly recommended to use Go build tags to compile your application with only the necessary backends.
+This significantly reduces the binary size.
+If no tag is specified, the library includes all backends, allowing runtime selection via `WithApmType` or `OBS_APM_TYPE`, which is ideal for development.
+See the main `README.md` for a full guide on using the `otlp`, `datadog`, `none`, and `metrics` tags.

+**Example:** `go build -tags "otlp,metrics" -o my-service .`

 ### Logging

 - `WithLogLevel(level slog.Level) Option`: Sets the minimum level for logs written to stdout.
 Default is `slog.LevelDebug`.